 Much of my current PhD research is focused on how Digital Public Infrastructure (DPI) as a governance model travels globally through policy imaginaries, particularly around the visions of interoperability and modularity, and how it reconfigures what we understand as statecraft.
-At the symposium however, I started to think more about digital transformation not only as a policy agenda, but also about the infrastructures, dependencies, and power relations that make these transformations possible in the first case.
+At the symposium, however, I started to think about digital transformation not only as a policy agenda, but also as the infrastructures, dependencies, and power relations that make these transformations possible in the first case.

 One of the recurring themes across the symposium was that digital government can no longer be understood simply as administrative modernisation or technological efficiency.
 Steadily and inevitably, it is tied to geopolitical competition, platform dependency, and questions of sovereignty.
-What I found to be especially interesting was how sovereignty itself appeared as a fluid concept that shifted meaning constantly.
+To my surprise, sovereignty itself appeared as a fluid concept that shifted meaning constantly.
 The discussions ranged from territorial sovereignty and infrastructural sovereignty to data sovereignty, platform sovereignty and even AI sovereignty.
 Sovereignty emerged as a function of infrastructures, standards, cloud systems, procurement arrangements and governance models, rather than a fixed political condition.

 The conversations that resonated the most with me were naturally around DPI and governance.
 Bidisha Chaudhuri’s (University of Amsterdam) work critiques many of the dominant narratives surrounding DPI as inherently public, open and inclusive.
-Her discussion of India’s UPI ecosystem highlighted how difficult it is to maintain clean distinctions between public and private infrastructures, when the everyday functioning of supposedly public systems is often mediated through private platforms such as Google Pay and PhonePe.
+Her discussion of India’s UPI ecosystem highlighted how difficult it is to maintain clean distinctions between public and private infrastructures, when the everyday functioning of supposedly public systems is mediated through private platforms such as Google Pay and PhonePe.

-I found the attention to shifting state-market configurations quite relevant for my own work on DPI.
-Rather than understanding these infrastructures through a simple public vs private binary, she pointed towards the multiple tensions operating within these ecosystems themselves, be it between banks, technology companies, payment providers, and the State.
-It made me think more critically about how the language surrounding DPI, be it openness, interoperability, innovation, participation, often obscures the political and economic arrangements through which these infrastructures actually operate.
-Bidisha also called for a rethink of what we understand as multipolarity, especially in the light of south-south cooperation which is a striking feature within the DPI discourse.
+Shifting the attention to dynamic state-market configurations reveals the complexity of DPI.
+Rather than understanding these infrastructures through a simple public vs private binary, Chaudhuri’s work points towards the multiple tensions operating within these ecosystems themselves, be it between banks, technology companies, payment providers, and the State.
+How does the language surrounding DPI – centered around openness, interoperability, innovation, participation - obscure the political and economic arrangements through which these infrastructures actually operate?
+Chaudhuri invited us to rethink what we understand as multipolarity, especially in the light of south-south cooperation, a striking feature within the DPI discourse.

 I was also inspired by Siddharth de Souza’s (University of Warwick) research on defining DPI governance.
 It was an exciting exercise in mapping definitional ambiguity but also the different ways in which DPI governance is imagined across institutions actors: governance as aspiration, governance as commons, governance as multi-stakeholder by design etc. He outlined three broad regional approaches to DPI governance, starting with governance through sovereign power in the case of India, through dispersion in the case of South Africa, and by regulation in the EU, which I found quite relevant to DATAGOV’s work on governance by data infrastructures across these geographies.

-I started to wonder however about how we might avoid reducing countries into neat governance models when national approaches are constantly evolving and adapting over time.
+When national approaches are constantly evolving and adapting over time, how can we avoid reducing countries into neat governance models?
 DPI in itself is a moving target.
 Although it has existed in pre-formalised forms at least two decades prior in the form of national digital IDs for example, the “model” of DPI as we understand it now is very much a phenomenon in the last five years.
 The G20 presidency of India in 2023 is often cited as the origin story for its breakout global adoption now.
 How then do we take on the task of conceptualising and categorising approaches to governance when nation states and other actors are constantly evaluating and evolving their responses over time?